openconnect/recipes/ocserv-kerberos.md

 ## Setting the client up

 At the client side you must make sure you use openconnect 7.05 or later.
-You need also to setup Kerberos to use ocserv as KDC.
+In order to use the KKDCP proxy as setup above, you need to setup Kerberos to use ocserv as KDC.
 For that you’ll need to modify /etc/krb5.conf to contain the following:

 ```
 [realms]